Quota allocation, the HFC Registry and data reporting

 This also includes all companies who will have to report on 2014 activities according to Art.
 19, such as imports of gases or precharged equipment, EU production and export of gases, stocks, destruction and others.

 Incumbents (see definition below) have been allocated Reference Values by Commission Implementing Decision (2014/774/EU) of 31/10/2014, which lists the names of the 79 companies concerned.
 The reference values themselves have been communicated by letter to each Incumbent.
 The quota of Incumbents for 2015 will be 89% of their reference value.
 As the required quantities declared by 'New Entrants' exceed the New Entrant Reserve, Incumbents will not receive any top-up from the New Entrants Reserve for 2015.
 Incumbents can also see their reference values and allocated quotas in the HFC Registry directly.

 Quota allocation for New Entrants (see definition below): 334 companies submitted valid registration forms by the deadline of 1 July 2014 and have been considered for quota from the New Entrants Reserve.
 New Entrants are invited to consult their allocated quotas for 2015 in the HFC Registry directly.
 Quotas for New Entrants are allocated on a yearly basis based on a declaration process.
-The next declaration period for 2016 quota is foreseen for Spring 2015.
+The next declaration period for 2016 quota will take place 1 May – 30 June 2015.

 Regulation (EU) No 517/2014 foresees the implementation of a phase-down of hydrofluorocarbons (HFCs) under which the placing on the market of HFCs by each undertaking is subject to quantitative limits.
 From 1 January 2015 a quota is required for producers and importers placing at least 100 tonnes of CO2 equivalent of HFCs in bulk on the market in a calendar year.